There’s a lot of ways to pay back your student loans, but what about student loan refinancing?

-For borrowers who have a steady job, heavy cash reserves, and can pay off their debt in a short period of time – refinancing may make more sense.
-As a result, their interest payments would lower so they can pay off their debt faster.
+For borrowers who have a steady job, heavy cash reserves, and can pay off their debt in a short period of time – refinancing may make more sense because lower interest payments mean paying off debt faster.

 First of all, the biggest consequence of refinancing federal student loans is that you’re removing your safety net.

 Federal student loan borrowers are offered many repayment plan options that make paying back loans plausible: